Floodlight-Studios/studioDashboard/Readme.md

 ------------------------------------------------------------------------

-StudioDashboard is an open source, 100% FREE, Digital Signage Enterprise manager for subscribers of the Enterprise edition of digitalsignage.com services.
+StudioDashboard is an open source, Digital Signage Enterprise manager for subscribers of the Enterprise edition of MediaSignage Inc. services.

 Prerequisites:
 -----------------